 These throwaway tablecloths are perfect for keeping little ones busy, and a few simple crafts are fun too!

 6. Start on a puzzle or play a card game

 This is a great activity for adults to have to pass the time while waiting for dinner to be served.
-Decks of cards, or a table with board games is a quick add to your Thanksgiving itinerary.
+A deck of cards or a table with board games is a quick add to your Thanksgiving itinerary.

 7. Make phone calls to loved ones

 Someone can’t make it to dinner?
 Call/text or leave a video message to tell them you’re thankful to have them in your life.

 If your family gathering is small, a great way to acknowledge that the holiday is about gratitude, is to have a chain prayer where each child takes turns to tell what they are thankful for before the meal is served.